Germany

 The school, which is centrally located in Berlin, has a skill-oriented teaching method that includes numerous hands-on projects.
 The teachers have years of industry expertise and focus on the development of soft skills.
 The German city of Munich München is the capital of the state of Bavaria in southern Germany.
 It is the largest city in Bavaria and the third-largest city in Germany (after Berlin and Hamburg).

-There is a lot to know about Germany for students before settling themselves into a new place as a resident.
+There is a lot to know about Germany for students before settling into a new place as a resident.
 At How To Abroad, we have got all you need.

 For further information, please contact howtoabroad.